-Even if a wedding photographer’s photos are gorgeous or they come highly recommended by your neighbor, it’s always useful to do your own research and vet a photographer before booking.
+Even if a wedding photographer’s photos are gorgeous or they come highly recommended by someone you know, it’s always useful to do your own research and vet a photographer before booking.
 Make sure they sound professional in communication to you, have an up-to-date website, and have reputable reviews online (look at Yelp, The Knot, and Wedding Wire).
 These are just the starting points, but ones that you definitely don't want to miss.